jefarrell/ArduinoSocketHTML/README.md

 socketClient.js lives on the sd card of the Yun, and is called through Arduino sketch. server.js and index.html live on your web server.

-Thanks David Tracy and Tom Igoe
+Thanks Tom Igoe & David Tracy